 The French imperfect is often used alongside the

 , which can be very confusing for French students –

 Think you’ve got it?
-Test yourself on the French imperfect with this fill-in-the-blank exercise:
+Test yourself on the French imperfect with these fill-in-the-blanks exercises

-Note: You must be logged into your Progress with Lawless French account to take this test.
+Note: You must be logged into your Progress with Lawless French account to take these tests.
 If you don’t have one, sign up – it’s free!